Bolton by Bowland Heritage Trail

 Bleasdale Bird Hide

-The bird hide near Bleasdale Cottages was originally built ten years ago with support from the AONB's sustainable development fund.
-Owners Robert and Anne Gardner have looked after the hide well, even leaving the door open for the swallows who like to nest indoors, but the roof was beginning to leak and look shabby.
-A small grant of just £110 from Champion Bowland, and helping hands from the Friends of Bowland have repaired the roof so it is once again watertight and ready for use by the birds and the watchers!
+The bird hide near Bleasdale Cottages was originally built ten years ago with support from the AONB's sustainable development fund a grant of £110 from Champion Bowland, have repaired the roof so it is once again watertight and ready for use.

 Lancaster Beekeepers have been busy creating pollinator patches around the villages of Caton and Hornby, and at the Crook of Lune.